Praveen2795/Basic-Data-Analysis-Projects/README.md

 This repository was created to contain most of the basic data analysis projects using Python as a programming language.

 ## Table of Contents:
+- EDA on weather data
+- EDA on cars data
+- EDA on check post data
-- EDA on 1
+- EDA on COVID 19 data
-- EDA on 2
+- EDA on London house price data
-- EDA on 3
+- EDA on census data
-- EDA on 4
+- EDA on Udemy course data

 ## Libraries used:
 - Pandas